anjali-gopinathan/DueLink/README.md

 # DueLink
-Syllabus uploading site, connects to Google Calendar To try out this website:
+Syllabus uploading site, connects to Google Calendar.
+To try out this website:
 1. Ensure you have Python Flask installed (to host the server)
 2. Download and navigate to the repository in your terminal/command prompt